 Bonus: Get a nuts-and-bolts comparison of Any.Do, Wunderlist and Todoist

-Here I go over 13 apps so you can get a feel for what you want to try, but you should also check out the bonus material here: a full comparison of Any.Do, Wunderlist and Todoist.
+Here I go over 13 apps so you can get a feel for what you want to try and create a checklist, but you should also check out the bonus material here: a full comparison of Any.Do, Wunderlist and Todoist.
 I go deep into the details of those apps, and compare which is the best to-do list overall.

 Clear — Untangle your life

 Clear is the simplest app on this list.

 It’s got just 2 levels of navigation: lists and items.
 Lists contain items that change color depending on their position.
 The higher the item up the list, the darker it gets.
 With Clear, you prioritize your tasks by color and get a quick visual overview of what needs doing right now, and what isn’t so urgent.

 Another interesting feature of Clear is that it brings mobile-like gestures to desktop.
 It’s the first desktop app I’ve used that feels like it was ported-over from iOS, and it makes for a surprisingly comfortable user experience.
 Here’s what Clear looks like and how it works, as explained through its informative empty state:

 Google Keep — Capture what’s on your mind

 Like Trello, Google Keep is your classic wall full of sticky notes.
 Naturally, being a Google product, a hell of a lot of thought has gone into the search feature.

 Color-coding notes isn’t just for aesthetics, you can filter you notes by color, so if you wanted to keep one set of notes for your blog, another for your shopping list and red for urgent notes, that’d be the way to do it.